 The role of myofascial trigger points in head and neck pain

-Three articles on PainSci cite Fernández-de-Las-Peñas 2007: 1.
+Three pages on PainSci cite Fernández-de-Las-Peñas 2007: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Chronic Tension Headaches 3.
 The Complete Guide to Neck Pain & Cricks

 PainSci commentary on Fernández-de-Las-Peñas 2007: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.